w3c/trace-context/spec/21-http_header_format_rationale.md

 One variation is whether original or new header that you cannot recognize is preserved in `tracestate`.

-- Option 1 is least favorable as it makes one bad header break the entire distributed trace.
+- Option 1 is least favorable as it makes one bad header break the entire <a>distributed trace</a>.
 - Option 2 is better.
 It's easy, doesn't restrict future version in any way and re-started trace should be understood by new systems.
 So only one "connection" is lost.
 And the lost connection issue can be solved by storing the original header in `tracestate`.
 Drawbacks are also obvious.
 First, single old component always breaks traces.
 Second, it's harder to transition without customer disatisfaction of broken traces.

   Storing original value also has negative effects.
 Valid `traceparent` is 55 characters (out of 512 allowed for `tracestate`).
 And "bad" headers could be much longer pushing valuable `tracestate` pairs out.
 Also this requirement increases the chance of abuse.
 When a bad actor will start sending a header with the version `99` that is only understood by that actor.
 And the fact that every system passes thru the original value allows this actor to build a complete solution based on this header.